Anita-chivizhe/devsec/day1/devsec-day1.md

 # Container Services

 - Container tiny vms??
-- used to run micro Service
+- used to run micro Service/ docker images
 - EC2 instance
 - POD is used for network and allows communication
 - POD is equivalent to vpc (network purposes)